This is Part 1 of the ultimate guide to fixing hand numbness from ulnar nerve compression in 2021.

 In my opinion, manual therapy for mobilization of the neck and midback are a must, and should be tag-teamed with some active care immediately after.
 You can find more on active care in my eBook.

 There are many ways to skin a cat.
 If your hand numbness is coming from your neck, we need an experienced sports injury provider to get the nerve “unpinched.”
 Here’s a video that demonstrates some cervical and thoracic spine adjustments that may be used for passive care symptom modification in cases of hand numbness.
+Here is a video of an adjustment.

 CHAPTER 5: MYOFASCIAL RELEASE OF THE UPPER TRAP, SCALENES, & LEVATOR MUSCLES